CSS545/03-prototype-e-d-u/README.md

 ## Challenges and Open Questions
-1) **_Cross-platform development:_**
-*Young kids may use different devices with different OS and different screen size.
+1) **Cross-platform development:** Young kids may use different devices with different OS and different screen size.
 How could our app work across a wide range of devices?
-One possible solution is to use frameworks like React Native.*
+One possible solution is to use frameworks like React Native.

-2) **_Access/Usage of microphone sensor:_**
-*Our app will need to interact with kids by asking them questions, listening to their answers, and telling kids if their answers are correct or not.
+2) **Access/Usage of microphone sensor:** Our app will need to interact with kids by asking them questions, listening to their answers, and telling kids if their answers are correct or not.
 This leads to the need of accessing and using built-in sensors (microphone).
-This can be very challenging.*
+This can be very challenging.

-3) **_Accuracy of speech to word translation:_**
-*When the kids recorded their voice, this app will translate the speech into text and then check if the text is same as the correct answer.
+3) **Accuracy of speech to word translation:** When the kids recorded their voice, this app will translate the speech into text and then check if the text is same as the correct answer.
 Apple Speech framework can be used to convert speech into text.
 But how accurate can the translation be?
-Especially for the young kids, whose pronunciation can be different from adults.*
+Especially for the young kids, whose pronunciation can be different from adults.

-4) **_No access to internet:_**
-*When kids are using tablets outdoor without internet connection, how can they continue to use our app?
+4) **No access to internet:** When kids are using tablets outdoor without internet connection, how can they continue to use our app?
 We will use to store the user information, category information, and picture information offline.
-Then we need to create offline storage in different devices, and data from online database should be synchronized regularly.*
+Then we need to create offline storage in different devices, and data from online database should be synchronized regularly.

-5) **_Interaction with other apps on the same device:_**
-*If kids want to share their learning progress report with others via other apps on the same device, how will this app interact with other apps on the same device?
-React Native has an inbuilt share package, which can be useful to solve this challenge.*
+5) **Interaction with other apps on the same device:** If kids want to share their learning progress report with others via other apps on the same device, how will this app interact with other apps on the same device?
+React Native has an inbuilt share package, which can be useful to solve this challenge.

 # Part 2: Checkpoint 2 - Simple prototype

-1. **Prototype animation** as below: https://www.figma.com/proto/MNPCXbX2Q3kodanS1HIrGZ/VocabTalk?node-id=2%3A13&scaling=scale-down&page-id=0%3A1&starting-point-node-id=2%3A13
+## 1. Prototype animation via this link:
+https://www.figma.com/proto/MNPCXbX2Q3kodanS1HIrGZ/VocabTalk?node-id=2%3A13&scaling=scale-down&page-id=0%3A1&starting-point-node-id=2%3A13

-    *UI/UX Design and flow are in accordance with the mockup in Part 1.
-Data to be stored and retrieved includes: profile picture, user email and password, category list, word-pictures, and learning progress data.*
+UI/UX Design and flow are in accordance with the mockup in Part 1.
+Data to be stored and retrieved includes: profile picture, user email and password, category list, word-pictures, and learning progress data.

-2. **Features and Tasks** needed for the MVP:
+## 2. Features and Tasks needed for the MVP:
 - Feature 1: The app should allow users to log in their accounts if they have exisitng accounts.
     * Task 1: Create user login page with textboxes for email and password, and a login button.
     * Task 2: Create readText method to read email and password text by user.